Exact and high order discretization schemes for Wishart processes and their affine extensions: Some properties of affine processes on positive semidefinite matrices

-An interesting consequence of this linear transformation is given in the following corollary.
-It states that any affine process can be obtained as a linear transformation of an affine process for which we have~$a=I^n_d$, where $I^n_d=(\mathbb{1}_{i=j \le n})_{1 \le i,j \le d}$ (see notations in Appendix~\ref{App_Notations_matrices}).
-Since our main goal here is to sample paths of such processes, this says us that it is sufficient to focus on this special case.
+since both processes solve the same martingale problem.
+An interesting consequence is given in the following proposition: any affine process can be obtained as a linear transformation of an affine process for which $\bar{\alpha}$ is a diagonal matrix and $a=I^n_d$.
+Since our main goal here is to sample paths of such processes, this says to us that it is sufficient to focus on this special case. \begin{proposition} Let $n=\Rg(a)$ be the rank of $a^Ta$.
+Then, there exist a diagonal matrix $\bar{\delta}$ and a nonsingular matrix $u\in\nsing $ such that $\bar{\alpha} = u^T\bar{\delta} u$ and $a^Ta=u^TI_d^nu$ and we have